Post Brexit intellectual property rights

 EU registered design invalidity proceedings

-Where an EU design is subject to invalidity proceedings which are ongoing on the last day of the transition period, the new UK registered design will ultimately suffer the same fate as the EU design, that is, if the EU design is held to be invalid then the new UK registered design will also be held to be invalid and the date of effect of the declaration of invalidity in the UK will be the same as in the EU.
+Where an EU registered design is subject to invalidity proceedings which were ongoing on 31 December 2020, the UK re-registered design will in most cases suffer the same fate as the EU registered design, that is, if the EU registered design is held to be invalid, then the UK re-registered design will also be held to be invalid and the date of effect of the declaration of invalidity in the UK will be the same as in the EU.

-Currently, IP rights are considered “exhausted” once goods have been placed on the market by the IP owner or with the owner’s consent anywhere within the European Economic Area (EEA), namely the member states of the European Union plus Iceland, Liechtenstein and Norway.
+In the European Economic Area (EEA), namely the member states of the European Union plus Iceland, Liechtenstein and Norway, IP rights are considered “exhausted” once goods have been placed on the market by the IP owner or with the owner’s consent anywhere within the EEA.

-IP rights in relation to goods which are being imported into the UK from an EEA country will continue to be considered as exhausted during the transition period, and it seems, at least for a temporary period after the transition period.
-The UK Government is considering options for what exhaustion regime should apply after the end of such temporary period.
-The position relating to exports from the UK may well be different after the transition period, if the UK and EU fail to reach agreement during the transition period.
-Therefore, there could be restrictions when the transition period ends on the parallel import of goods from the UK into the EEA.
+After 01 January 2021, IP rights in relation to goods which are being imported into the UK from an EEA country continue to be considered as exhausted at least for a temporary period.
+The UK Government is considering options for what exhaustion regime should apply after the end of the temporary period.
+The EU has said it will not consider goods moving from the UK to the EEA as exhausted after 01 January 2021 .
+This means that the IP right holder may oppose the importation by third parties of goods bearing their trade marks into the EU in so far as this would constitute an infringement of the IP right concerned.

-EURid (the registry responsible for the day-to-day running of the .eu top level domain) recently issued an update regarding the registration and ownership of .eu domain names, details of which are set out below.
+EURid (the registry responsible for the day-to-day running of the .eu top level domain) has issued guidance regarding the registration and ownership of .eu domain names, details of which are set out below.

-This means that, as of 01 January 2021 (00:00:00 CET), UK undertakings or organisations established in the UK but not in the EU/EEA, UK citizens who are not resident in an EU/EEA member state, and UK residents who are not EU/EEA citizens (UK registrants) will no longer be eligible to hold a .eu domain name.
+This means that, as of 01 January 2021 (00:00:00 CET), UK undertakings or organisations established in the UK but not in the EU/EEA, UK citizens who are not resident in an EU/EEA member state, and UK residents who are not EU/EEA citizens (UK registrants) are no longer eligible to hold an .eu domain name.